Assassin-PL/AG-Projekt/README.md

    - **Selection:** Tournament selection is used to choose parents for crossover.
    - **Crossover:** One-point crossover is applied to combine solutions from two parents.
    - **Mutation:** Random perturbations are applied to introduce variability in the offspring.
-3. **Constraint Handling:** Special mechanisms are implemented to ensure that the sum of harvested amounts satisfies the equality constraint, and all values remain non-negative.
+3. **Constraint Handling:** Special mechanisms are implemented to ensure that the solution respects the growth equation and the equality constraint.

 ## Parameters